How Learning Happens, by Paul A Kirschner & Carl Hendrick

 - Recommended for both new and experienced teachers as well as school leadership teams

 Paul Kirschner and Carl Hendrick have provided the perfect tool for educators to engage with and utilise some of the most important research finds out there.
 From clear concise summaries of the research to clear research driven advice, this book has it all.

 If you have already read this book or are looking to expand your knowledge of teaching practices further, we recommend reading:

 If you have limited time and are looking for something a little less comprehensive to read that will still allow you to make positive changes to your classroom, take a look at our research-based blogs for educators.
-Or, why not take one of our interactive online teacher CPD courses?
+Or, why not join our interactive online Teacher CPD Academy?